The habit of reading – How to read more books

 When we start on something new, we want to get the benefits of it as fast as possible.
 So, we find the optimal way to do it, overdo it, and then stop because it was too much too soon.

 Instead of focusing on how much you should read, you should focus on how much you can read.
-How much you want to read.
+How much do you want to read.
 The most important thing isn’t how much you do something but that you can stick with it.
 It’s better to read 5 pages every day than 30 pages once a week or no pages at all.

 Related: Habit myths

-How to read more books
+How to read more

-Start small
+1. Start small

 It might be tempting to set an ambitious goal for yourself when starting to read.
-But doing so will increase the chance of you failing.
+But doing so will increase the risk of you failing.
 When you do something new, it doesn’t matter how much you do, but that you actually do it.

 To create the habit of reading, you can begin by reading at least one page every day.
 You don’t have to read more than that, but if you want to, you can.